Cranberry glass: History

 The craft was then lost and rediscovered in the 17th century Bohemian period by either Johann Kunckel in Potsdam or by the Florentine glassmaker Antonio Neri.
 Neither of them knew the mechanism which yielded the colour, however.
 Chemist and winner of the 1925 Nobel Prize in Chemistry Richard Adolf Zsigmondy was able to understand and explain that small colloids of gold were responsible for the red colour.

-The most famous period of cranberry glass production was in 19th century Britain during the Victorian Era.
+The most famous period of cranberry glass production was the baroque era.
+Later, cranberry glas was produced for example in 19th century Britain during the Victorian Era.

-Legend holds that cranberry glass was first discovered when a noble tossed a gold coin into a mixture of molten glass.
-This legend is almost certainly not true, as the gold must be dissolved in aqua regia before being added to the molten glass.

 Cranberry glass creations were most popular as a table display, often holding candy or flowers.
 Cranberry glass was also frequently used for wine glasses, decanters, and finger bowls.
 Cranberry glass was also well known for its use in "Mary Gregory" glass.
 This glass had a white enamel fired onto the glass in a design, usually with a romantic theme.